Skip to product information

 Golden yolks rich in choline

 Eggs are one of the best sources of choline, which plays a key role in healthy cell and brain development.
-It's especially important for moms-to-be, to help support baby's growing brain.
+It's especially important for moms-to-be to help support a baby's growing brain.

 Eye-opening antioxidants